 In his second feature Piya Ka Ghar (1972), Chatterjee explored the eternal problem of affordable housing.
 A young bride arrives from her spacious home in the village to a two-room house in a chawl packed with extended family members.
 In this cramped space, the consummation of the marriage becomes a serious challenge.

 The apartment may be small but, like the city itself, it has a big, beating heart.
-Chatterjee was skillful at capturing Mumbai manners – its ability to adjust to adversity, its generous ways, its sense of humour, its pragmatism and optimism, its ability to excavate hope from the ruins.
+Chatterjee was skillful at capturing Mumbai manners – its ability to adjust to adversity, its generous ways, its sense of humour, its pragmatism and optimism, its talent for excavating hope from the ruins.

 Dreamers flourished in Chatterjee’s Mumbai against the odds.
 In Chhoti Si Baat (1976), one of his best-loved films, a budding romance between two professionals was also a way to explore the city’s office spaces, public transport system, cafes and art galleries.